How Best To Show Off Your Home To Prospective Buyers: The Basics

 The colour of your walls and furnishings also feed into the depersonalising of a space.
 If the kids’ rooms are painted in their favourite bright colours, it’s worth painting over them in warm, neutral hues instead.
 Bear in mind that ‘neutral’ doesn’t have to look boring – off-white and beige are all very well, but you can opt for warm yellows or lighter greens and blues too.
 Honey-coloured walls make for a nice contrast against dark furnishings and make a space feel cosy without diminishing its size.
 A useful trick to make a room appear bigger is to paint it the same colour as the room adjacent to it.

 If your house gets lots of natural lighting, play it up.
 Equally important, though, is the regulation of said lighting through pretty, effective curtains or shutters.
 Quality window dressing makes a big difference to a room – it has the effect of making the space look more tailored, chic and upscale.
-For example, if you’ve got a conservatory, or a conservatory-style extension to your house, investing in some good conservatory blinds won’t just improve the look of the room, it’ll keep the sun from shining in your visitors’ eyes as they look around.
+For example, if you’ve got a conservatory, or a conservatory-style extension to your house, investing in some nice blinds won’t just improve the look of the room, it’ll keep the sun from shining in your visitors’ eyes as they look around.
 Your artificial lighting is also vital – it should consist of proper ambient (general or overhead), task (pendant, under-cabinet, or reading), and accent (table and all) lighting for thoroughness.

 Looking through a house isn’t just about the way things, well, look.
 It’s a sensory experience that can be subtly enhanced in a number of ways.
 If it’s a warm day, open the windows and let lots of fresh air in.
 Don’t overuse artificial air fresheners, but at least make sure that rooms smell clean.
 Place a big bowl of fruit in the kitchen or on the living room table.
 For an extra homey touch, put some cookies in the oven to bake just before visitors arrive – the smell will fill the house.